phalcon-orphanage/docs/en/reference/di.rst

         /**
          * The instantiation of the connection is hardcoded inside
-         * the component so is difficult replacing it externally
+         * the component so is difficult replace it externally
          * or change its behavior
          */
         public function someDbTask()